-Editor’s Note: It’s been (and continues to be) a long week.
-For anyone looking for a little calm in their mornings in the days and weeks and months to come, we wanted to share this post Kate penned about the small morning habits that make a big difference in how her days begin.
+Editor’s Note: For anyone looking for a little calm in their mornings, we wanted to share this post Kate penned about the small morning rituals that make a big difference in how her days begin.
 We hope they bring you a little solace and enjoyment too.
 (P.S.
 A friendly tip that you can find more of our health and wellness content here.)

 I’ve been doing a lot of work around making small changes to my day-to-day life.
 As someone who has constantly set out to boil the ocean, this is a BIG deal.

 Since buying into the idea that small habits compound into big changes, I’ve found myself fascinated by making simple changes to my routine—drinking lemon water first thing in the morning, making meal plans, and journaling for ten minutes when I wake up before doing anything else.

 Through this process, I’ve learned that what we’re avoiding is probably what we need the most.

 A part of me feels like by focusing on these tiny things, I’m taking time away from my big plans.
 But the time I used to spend thinking about big goals for my future—at night, on a Sunday, when I’m instead writing this—was time I was critiquing how I’ve been doing as a leader, as a mother, as a wife, as a woman.
 When I’ve let my big plans take center stage instead of thinking about the small, direct things I can do to take care of myself and my family, it’s only been to my detriment; in those instances, I put myself on trial with my inner critic and judge and jury.

 Taking stock of the little things is the exact opposite of boiling the ocean.
 It’s about looking forward to what is right in front of you, like what you’ll eat for breakfast or what you plan to wear in the morning.